Patrick Cripps: 2014–2017: Early career and rise in form

-In 2016, Cripps further solidified his place as one of the best inside midfielders in the AFL amassing 185 clearances at an average of 8.8 per game, ranked #1 in the AFL as well as 354 contested possessions at an average of 16.9, ranked #2 in the AFL for the season.
-After a slow start to the 2017 whilst recovering from a back injury Cripps found form to average 24.9 disposals and 6.7 clearances from 15 games before his season was cut short with a broken leg.
+In 2016, Cripps further solidified his place as one of the best inside midfielders in the AFL, amassing 185 clearances at an average of 8.8 per game, ranked #1 in the AFL, as well as 354 contested possessions at an average of 16.9, ranked #2 in the AFL for the season.
+After a slow start to the 2017 season whilst recovering from a back injury, Cripps found form to average 24.9 disposals and 6.7 clearances from 15 games before his season was cut short with a broken leg.

+2018–2019: Co-captaincy and AFLPA MVP

 Before the beginning of the 2018 season, he was announced as joint vice-captain of Carlton, along with defender Sam Docherty.

-Cripps had a magnificent 2018, winning his second Carlton Best and Fairest, All Australian honours and finishing second in AFL MVP voting.
-Averaging over 29 touches a game, Cripps managed to become the leading contested possession winner for a single season haul, eclipsing Patrick Dangerfield's previous benchmark of 386 with 388.
+Cripps had a magnificent 2018, winning his second Carlton best and fairest, All-Australian honours, and finishing second in voting for the Leigh Matthews Trophy.
+Averaging over 29 touches a game, Cripps managed to become the leading contested possession winner and breaking the league record for a single-season haul, eclipsing Patrick Dangerfield's previous benchmark of 386 with 388.
 He later re-signed with the club until the end of the 2021 season.

 In October 2018, Cripps and Sam Docherty were named Carlton co-captains.

-In 2019, Cripps would deliver his finest season yet, averaging a staggering 8.5 clearances, 17 contested possessions and 6.2 tackles a game.
-This would be enough to secure the Leigh Matthews Trophy.
+In 2019, Cripps would deliver his finest season yet.
+In the pre-season 2019 AFLX Grand Final, Cripps, playing for the composite team known as 'Rampage', humorously performed a place kick, a kick that had become entirely obsolete for Australian rules football in the 1950s.
+In the 2019 season proper, Cripps averaged a staggering 8.5 clearances, 17 contested possessions and 6.2 tackles a game.

+After Round 11 2019, Carlton coach Brendon Bolton was sacked due to poor performance.
+Preceding Carlton's next game against Brisbane, Cripps revealed he almost didn't play due to being "mentally fried".
+Cripps ended up playing that game kicking 4 goals and being named best on ground in the Blues' 15 point victory.

+His fantastic season would be enough to secure him the Leigh Matthews Trophy.